 - Replacing any old or broken blinds, shades, and draperies.
 Install blinds that lock when fully up or down and avoid looped pull cords as they can be a strangulation hazard.

-If it’s time to any of these or any other baby proofing upgrades to your home, call Odd Job at 416-520-1161, or book online.
-We look forward to working for you.
+If it’s time to any of these or any other baby proofing upgrades to your home, contact Odd Job and get an estimate.
+We look forward to working with you.